Atharv-110/Browser-Extensions/README.md

 The directory holding the manifest file can be added as an extension in developer mode in its current state.
 To load an unpacked extension in developer mode, follow these steps:

 <ol>
-    The directory holding the manifest file can be added as an extension in developer mode in its current state.
-To load an unpacked extension in developer mode, follow these steps:
 <li>Open the Extension Management page by navigating to chrome://extensions.
     <ul>
         <li>Alternatively, open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu.</li>